 Don’t forget to check and replenish soil nutrients for spring

-Small Shovel Scooping SoilSpring has finally arrived and while your clients might already be clamoring for you to go out and install some seasonal color, it’s important to make sure the soil is healthy first.
+Small Shovel Scooping SoilSpring is well underway and while your clients might already be clamoring for you to go out and install some seasonal color, it’s important to make sure the soil is healthy first.
+It's not uncommon for the soil to be depleted of vital nutrients as plants use them up as they grow.

 Ideal soil should be loose, deep and crumbly but this is not a guarantee that it has the needed nutrients, so it is important to conduct a soil test before trying to correct any deficiencies.